sven-hash/docs/content/run-nym-nodes/mixnodes.md

 Listening for incoming packets on <your-ip>:1789 Announcing the following socket address: <your-ip>:1789

-To bond your mixnode you will need to provide the following:
+To bond your mixnode, go to https://web-wallet-finney.nymtech.net/.
+You will need to provide the following:
     Identity key: 7xdQ1USuNEZN4WbbiZFPfd59HTqFeNkxpu4zWrYGtmTz
     Sphinx key: 6T6PpSAzaiHMKJQPKPABXzppxLtUDB3TB4ChM16t3oYP
     Host: <your-ip>:1789